 Iceland is closer than you think.
-With the flight time from Dublin to Iceland only 2 hours 20 minutes, you’re ready for action as soon as you arrive.
+With the flight time from Dublin to Iceland a litlle over 2 hours, you’re ready for action as soon as you arrive.
 Choosing a Reykjavik weekend break gives you plenty of choice for relaxing indulgence and pampering yourself as well as taking one of the many Iceland Tours available to prebook.
 Iceland’s welcome for tourists is always warm.
 Almost everyone speaks fluent English and Icelanders aren’t really given to formalities.
+Iceland - the Land of Fire and Ice has fast become a Bucket List destination for most.

 Reykjavik, with its colourful houses, friendly people and walkable city centre, is like being in a big village.
 But this “village” has a multitude of cultural venues, gourmet restaurants, and stores.
 Even so, it’s still only a 15-minute taxi ride between downtown Reykjavik and wild nature, where you’ll feel you’re the only person on earth.
 When you’re in nature, you can explore geysers, waterfalls, geothermal hot springs, bird sanctuaries and more!